Aleksoid1978/MPC-BE/docs/README.md

 ---

 For the people involved in the development, see Authors.txt.
-MPC-BE's code is licensed under GPL v3 (see COPYING.txt).
+MPC-BE's code is licensed under GPL v3 (see LICENSE).

 Translations are done by various translators (see Authors.txt).